Krupakar-Reddy-S/SST-Trimester3-Codebase/Backend_Development_OOP/src/TicTacToe/GameWorking.md

 - **Win:** When a player makes a continuous stream of their symbol of size(N) in any way possible along, across or diagonally.
 Game is Over after a win.

-- **Lose:** When a player has won the game and it is over, the other player has lost the game.
+- **Lose:** When a player has won the game, and it is over, the other player has lost the game.

 - **Draw:** When all the cells are filled and no player has won the game, it is a draw.
 Game is Over after a draw.